 Yes.
 Our commitment to your well-being is exemplified in our Road Scholar Assurance Plan.
 Whether you are on a program in the United States or abroad, every Road Scholar participant automatically receives this plan.

 Designed specifically for Road Scholar participants, the plan provides 24-hour assistance in the event of an emergency during your program and insurance for emergency medical evacuation.
-Click here to learn more about this terrific benefit you get when you travel with Road Scholar. www.roadscholar.org/about/included-insurance
+Click HERE to learn more about this terrific benefit you get when you travel with Road Scholar, or visit www.roadscholar.org/about/included-insurance

-Here is guidance from the Centers for Disease Control on how to avoid contracting and spreading an illness.
+Staying healthy is critical to enjoying your program experience.
+Here is some guidance from the Centers for Disease Control on how to lower the risk of contracting and spreading illness, and reduce your risk of getting sick.

 Millions of people travel each year.
 If you attend a program, the odds are in your favor that you will have an enjoyable and incident-free program.
 However, certain risks — from natural disasters to accidents, outbreaks of illness, crime, insect-borne and other infectious diseases, and environmental risks to health, terrorism and other unforeseen events— are inherent in travel.
 While such occurrences are beyond our control, we make substantial efforts to be prepared for such possibilities.
 Participants are encouraged to review the safety and travel information provided by the U.S. Department of State and Centers for Disease Control and Prevention (CDC) to learn about current security issues, travel advisories and warnings, recent embassy notices, country-specific health information, health risks you may encounter while traveling, precautions for the prevention of illness, disease and general health issues during your program and other helpful destination-specific information.
 By enrolling in a program, you agree to assume responsibility for your own health, safety, and welfare and acknowledge that Road Scholar cannot guarantee your safety or health at any time.